 General Information (Inc Uniform)

-##There is a handy Starting School A - Z at the bottom of this page. ##
+##There is a handy Starting School A - Z and a school brochure at the bottom of this page. ##

 The school is situated in the village of Wittering, close to RAF Wittering.
 It is a School for children aged 4 - 11 yrs and mainly serves the villages of Wittering, Thornhaugh and Wansford (North of the River Nene), although children living outside this area may also be admitted.